Print this page (attorney exhibit format)

-- Clarity: define objectives and constraints before any technical work begins.
+- Clarity: define objectives and constraints before any technical engagement commences.

 - Integrity: protect original materials and avoid unnecessary alteration.